JuanPabloSGU/phishnet/README.md

 docker run --rm -p8000:8000 -p8001:8001 -p8002:8002 -v ${PWD}/model-repository:/models nvcr.io/nvidia/tritonserver:24.01-py3 tritonserver --model-repository=/models

 The terminal should show that testModel has the READY status

+##To check out the cfg file of the server (change testModel to whatever the actual model name is)
+curl localhost:8000/v2/models/testModel/config